 Chaplains are on staff to address the spiritual needs of inmates of all faiths.
-The chaplains are available to the inmates daily for counseling and make rounds of the facility distributing religious information.
-Chaplains also schedule religious services and meetings on a regular basis.
-Services and meetings are also conducted during the weekends - average attendance is 100 inmates.
+The chaplains are available to the inmates daily for counseling and make rounds of the facility to speak with the inmate population and distribute religious literature.
+Chaplains also schedule religious services and meetings on a regular basis including the weekends.
+Participation in religious services averages over 100 inmates per week.

 Community Release Center